Survival Prediction of Brain Cancer with Incomplete Radiology, Pathology, Genomics, and Demographic Data: Ablation Studies for Answering Four Questions

 \section{Ablation Studies for Answering Four Questions}

 To answer the four questions in Fig.~\ref{fig2:Questions}, we conducted comprehensive studies as shown in Table.~\ref{table:performance2} and~\ref{table:performance3}.

-\textbf{Q1: Would more training data with incomplete modalities enhance the accuracy of prognosis prediction?} Table~\ref{table:performance2} and~\ref{table:performance3} results indicated that using both complete and incomplete modalities can improve c-index for the survival prediction.
+\textbf{Q1: Would more training data with incomplete modalities enhance the accuracy of prognosis prediction?} Table~\ref{table:performance2} and~\ref{table:performance3} results indicated that using both complete and incomplete modalities can improve the c-index for survival prediction.

-\textbf{Q2: How do we effectively utilize the pre-trained feature extractors?} Fig.~\ref{fig4:Supplementary Results} and Table~\ref{table:performance2} indicated that only finetuning the last layer yields the better performance compared with finetuning the entire network.
+\textbf{Q2: How do we effectively utilize the pre-trained feature extractors?} Fig.~\ref{fig4:Supplementary Results} and Table~\ref{table:performance2} indicated that only finetuning the last layer yields better performance compared with finetuning the entire network in our task.

-\textbf{Q3: Which training strategy should we use, end-to-end or two-stage?} Table~\ref{table:performance2} indicated that the two-stage learning strategy yielded a superior learning performance compared with the end-to-end counterparts, and it is memory efficient for more flexibility.
+\textbf{Q3: Which training strategy should we use, end-to-end or two-stage?} Table~\ref{table:performance2} indicated that the two-stage learning strategy yielded a competitive performance compared with the end-to-end counterparts, and it is memory efficient for more flexibility.

-\textbf{Q4: How should we fuse the multi-modal information under the missing data scenarios?} The comprehensive ablation studies of different fusion strategies have been provided in Table~\ref{table:performance3}.
+\textbf{Q4: How should we fuse multi-modal information under the missing data scenarios?} The comprehensive ablation studies of different fusion strategies have been provided in Table~\ref{table:performance3}.
 The proposed MMD approach achieved superior performance among different strategies.